PySimpleSQL/pysimplesql/README.md

 # Set up relationships
 # Notice below that the first relationship has the last parameter to True.
 This is what the ON UPDATE CASCADE constraint accomplishes.
-# Basically what it means is that then the Restaurant table is requeries, the associated Item table will automatically requery right after.
+# Basically what it means is that then the Restaurant table is requeried, the associated Item table will automatically requery right after.
 # This is what allows the GUI to seamlessly update all of the control elements when records are changed!
 # The other relationships have that parameter set to False - they still have a relationship, but they don't need requeried automatically
 db.add_relationship('LEFT JOIN', 'Item', 'fkRestaurant', 'Restaurant', 'pkRestaurant', True)